 Gut Microbiome Research in Angelman Syndrome

-While researchers have made great strides in identifying ways to remedy abnormal or missing genes during the early stages of brain development, there are countless people like Jacob Pritzker whose window of opportunity has already passed.
+While researchers have made great strides in identifying ways to remedy abnormal or missing genes during the early stages of brain development, there are countless people whose window of opportunity has already passed.
 Many adults with Angelman Syndrome experience complications that affect their quality of life.
 These complications can include debilitating gastrointestinal (GI) issues that show up as nausea, vomiting, constipation, and anxiety, often leading to non-epileptic tremors.

 Fred and Renee have played a significant role in nurturing and funding an increase in scientific research related to helping people who are living with AS.
 They helped underwrite one of the first AS clinics at Massachusetts General Hospital, which has more patients and expertise than any other in diagnosing and treating people with AS from birth to adulthood.
 In conjunction with the Angelman Syndrome Foundation, Fred and Renee provided crucial funding for the first scientific research grant to study the gut microbiome in Angelman Syndrome.
 The first grant recipient is Dr. Anita Aalia Panjwani from Purdue University.